GandhiCloudLab/mcm-goldensignal-upro/readme.md

 #### 4. Log in to the hub cluster as an **account operator**

-Loginin into hub cluster as an **account operator**.
+Login into hub cluster as an **account operator**.
 If you don't have operator user, stick to the account administrator  user.

 ```
 cloudctl login -a <cluster URL> -u <account-admin-username> -p <account-operator-password> --skip-ssl-validation -c <account ID or name> -n <namespace>